openshift/hive/docs/using-hive.md

 This ensures that Hive can retrieve the necessary credentials to interact with Nutanix for cluster provisioning.

 #### Additional Considerations

-- Ensure the Nutanix user has appropriate permissions to create virtual machines and network resources.
+- Ensure that the Nutanix user has appropriate permissions to create and manage virtual machines, networks, and other resources required by OpenShift installation and management.
-- Verify network connectivity between the OpenShift cluster nodes and Nutanix infrastructure.
+- Verify that network connectivity exists between the OpenShift cluster nodes and the Nutanix infrastructure endpoints (Prism Central and Prism Elements).
-- If using self-signed certificates in Nutanix, additional TLS configurations may be required.
+- If the Nutanix Prism Central uses certificates that are not trusted by default (such as those signed by a private certificate authority), additional TLS configuration may be required.
+- During installation (day 0), Prism Central certificates can be trusted by specifying an `additionalTrustBundle` in the `install-config.yaml`.
+After installation (day 2), ongoing communication by Hive requires configuring a `certificatesSecretRef` in the `ClusterDeployment` platform configuration.
+- If both `additionalTrustBundle` and `certificatesSecretRef` are provided, they can reference different certificate bundles if needed.
+Otherwise, the certificates from `certificatesSecretRef` will be used for both installation and day 2 operations.

 By setting up these credentials correctly, Hive will be able to deploy OpenShift clusters on Nutanix efficiently.

+#### TLS and Certificate Trust Configuration

+When using certificates to establish trust with Nutanix Prism Central, Hive handles certificates in the following ways depending on the configuration:

+- **Case 1: additionalTrustBundle set in install-config.yaml, no certificatesSecretRef in Hive**
+  The installer will use the provided trust bundle.
+Hive will not inject any additional certificates.
+  **Important**: If the cluster nodes (or installer pod) environment does not have `SSL_CERT_DIR` configured properly, the installation might fail due to untrusted Prism Central certificates.

+- **Case 2: certificatesSecretRef set in Hive, no additionalTrustBundle in install-config.yaml**
+  Hive will automatically inject the certificates from certificatesSecretRef into the install-config's `additionalTrustBundle` before installation.
+  It will also set `additionalTrustBundlePolicy: Always` to ensure the certificates are trusted both during installation and runtime.

+- **Case 3: both additionalTrustBundle and certificatesSecretRef are set**
+  Hive will **not modify** the install-config.
+The installer will use the `additionalTrustBundle` exactly as provided.
+  No certificate injection will occur, and the install-config's bundle will be used for establishing trust.

+By carefully choosing where to specify certificates, you can control whether the trust setup is handled at install time, during day 2 operations, or both.

 #### No Need to Specify Credentials in Install Config